 In these projects, I examine how political groups and social movements conceive of the public good, and how their conceptions affect their engagement with politics.

-Environmentalism, nationalism, and the struggle over the establishment of new communities in Israel (with Liron Shani)
++ Love of land: Nature protection, nationalism, and the struggle over the establishment of new communities in Israel (with Liron Shani)